What are Shares?

 1. The possibility of earning greater profits

-Stocks offer a higher potential return than alternatives such as Treasury bonds, bank deposit certificates, and gold, which is why investors choose to invest in stocks.
+Stocks offer a higher potential return than alternatives such as Treasury bonds, bank deposit certificates, and gold, so investors choose to invest in stocks.

 2. The power to safeguard your money against inflation